xapian/xapian-developer-guide/contributing/contributing-changes.rst

 errors.
 You should fix the problems rather than change the compilation settings to ignore these warnings.

-Please set the width of a tab character in your editor to 8 spaces, and use Unix line endings (i.e. LF, not CR+LF).
-Failing to do so will make it much harder for us to merge in your changes.
+Please configure your editor to:

+* indent each block of code 4 columns from the containing block

+  .. code-block: c++

+     {
+         // Four columns further
+         {
+             // And four more
+         }
+     }

+* display the tab character by advancing to the next column that is a multiple of 8
+* "tab fill" indents: all indents should start with as many tab characters as possible followed by as few spaces as possible
+* use Unix line endings (so each line ends with just LF, rather than CR+LF)

 We don't currently have a formal coding standards document, so you should try to follow the style of the existing